The Girl Who Never Threw Anything Away

 Kate Watts' supervisor was Jane Venis.

-The abstract is available under a Creative Commons licence CC BY-NC 4.0.
+The abstract is available under a Creative Commons Attribution-NonCommercial licence CC BY-NC 4.0 International.
 The thesis is not publicly available online.
 A bound hard copy is or will be available to borrow for research purposes from the Robertson Library, University of Otago.